-The region's fine, year-round climate and ease of access mean that it is a hugely popular winter sun vacation destination.
-Additionally, there are several low-cost European carriers that provide direct cheap flights to the Algarve.
-It also serves well as the perfect place for a weekend getaway when the daily grind of city life becomes too much.
-Seaside towns like Albufeira and Lagos are home to some of the best beach resorts in the Algarve, providing a heady mixture of sheltered beaches, outstanding natural scenery and high-quality lodgings.
+The region's fine, year-round climate and ease of access mean that it's a hugely popular winter sun holiday destination.
+Also, several low-cost European carriers provide direct cheap flights to the Algarve, making it the perfect place for a weekend getaway when the daily grind of city life becomes too much.
+Seaside towns such as Albufeira and Lagos are home to some of the best beach resorts in the Algarve, and provide a heady mixture of sheltered beaches, outstanding natural scenery and high-quality lodgings.

-There is far more to Portugal than its beaches, however.
-As anyone who has ever set foot in Lisbon's historic Alfama district, or travelled to the medieval town of Evora will tell you, the country is home to some breathtaking architecture and cultural treasures.
+There's far more to Portugal than its beaches, however.
+As anyone who has ever set foot in Lisbon's historic Alfama district, or travelled to the medieval town of Evora will reveal, the country has some breathtaking architecture and cultural treasures.
 Notable tourist sights in Lisbon include the Jeronimos Monastery and its Manueline architecture, the iconic Monument to the Discoveries, and the most-photographed building in all of Portugal, the Tower of Belem.

-This geographically varied country also offers skiing opportunities at the Vodafone Ski Resort in the Serra Estrela Mountains.
+Adventure lovers will find skiing opportunities at the Serra da Estrela Ski Resort.
 This craggy, forested mountain range is also a great area for walking and hiking trails, and is the place to go for those craving the pampering of a spa resort holiday in Portugal.

 Best time to visit Portugal